HSG88/AuctionContract/readme.md

 # Verifiable Sealed-bid Auction on Ethereum Blockchain

-This is the accompanying code for the article "Verifiable Sealed-bid Auction on Ethereum Blockchain".
+This is the accompanying code for the article "Verifiable Sealed-bid Auction on Ethereum Blockchain" to be published at Trusted Smart Contracts workshop 2018.
 It consists of:

  * Two Solidity contracts: Auction and Pedersen
  * C# Console application for interaction with these contracts